 Clearing Browser Caсhes

-There is a web UI-related issue which some our users have encountered (and it cannot be reproduced on other computers) which is tied with the cached versions of content.
+There is a web UI-related issue which some our users have encountered (and it cannot be reproduced on other computers) which is tied to the cached versions of content.
 If you have come across such problem, make sure your browser does not use cached versions of content by clearing browser caches.

-Logging with Log4J in Your Tests
+Logging with Log4j in Your Tests

 Agent Service Can Exit on User Logout under Windows x64

 The used version of Java Service Wrapper does not fully support Windows 64 and this causes agent launcher process to be killed on user logout.
 The agent itself will be function until the next restart (server upgrade or agent properties change).